Miss Indiana

 The Miss Indiana competition is the pageant that selects the representative for the state of Indiana in the Miss America Pageant.

-Kinley Shoemaker of Franklin was crowned Miss Indiana 2025 on June 21, 2025, at STAR Bank Performing Arts Center in Zionsville.
-She competed for the title of Miss America 2026 in September 2025.
+Ellise Edwards of Corydon was crowned Miss Indiana 2026 on June 20, 2026, at STAR Bank Performing Arts Center in Zionsville.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.